 Poisson structures whose Poisson diffeomorphism group is not locally path-connected

-Annales Henri Lebesgue, Tome 4 (2021), pp. 1521-1529.
+Annales Henri Lebesgue, Volume 4 (2021), pp. 1521-1529.

 Nous construisons des exemples de structures de Poisson dont le groupe de difféomorphismes de Poisson n’est pas localement connexe par arcs.

-Classification : 53D17, 58D05, 57S05
+Classification: 53D17, 58D05, 57S05

-Mots clés : Poisson manifold, Poisson diffeomorphisms
+Mots-clés : Poisson manifold, Poisson diffeomorphisms

 MărcuȚ, Ioan 1